Qualitative vs Quantitative Research: What is it and when should you use It?

-Qualitative research is the poetry that complements your data.
+Qualitative research complements your data.
 It’s the bridge that helps you understand the emotions that drive behavior and the feelings that precede decisions.
+It's used to gain an understanding of people's reasons, opinions, motivations and thoughts.

-Quantitative data like surveys and dashboards can tell you which markets are buying honey cereals, which age groups are likely to see your advertising and what your market share is.
-But it can’t as easily explain why people reason as they do.
+Quantitative data can tell you which markets are buying honey cereals, which age groups are likely to see your advertising and what your market share is.
+But it can’t as easily explain why people act as they do.
+This is data, without the story.

-The most common types of qualitative interviews are:
+The most common types of qualitative research are:

 - Focus groups - small group discussions lead by a moderator